IvLabs/stagewise-knowledge-distillation/.ipynb_checkpoints/README-checkpoint.md

 ## TODO list
 - [x] train teacher network
 - [x] pretrain the child network
-- [ ] try using different sized networks (keep decreasing the size of the network, take it where there is a big difference of accuracy between teacher and
+- [x] try using different sized networks (keep decreasing the size of the network, take it where there is a big difference of accuracy between teacher and
-- [ ] train one block at a time using fastai student, then do knowledge distillation
+- [x] train one block at a time of student, then train classifier part on data
 - [ ] Use smaller dataset for knowledge distillation